A Vet's Review of Lemonade Pet Insurance

 • Based on their pre-existing conditions policy, signs or symptoms can be used to denote something as pre-existing.
 As with all pet insurance companies that use this wording, I have concerns that this can be used to deny claims even when these previous signs/symptoms are not directly related to the disease or condition currently in question.

 • While the addon for dental illness is comprehensive, it is not clear what they will consider to be a pre-existing condition in this case.
-For example, is previous noted tartar a case for denial of claims in this case?
+Be aware that previous noted tartar may be a case for denial of claims.
+Contact Lemonade for clarity.

 • Reimbursements are calculated by applying your reimbursement percentage first, then your deductible.
 This can lead to being reimbursed less than companies that subtract the deductible BEFORE applying the reimbursement percentage.